rashidshamloo/ai-face-detection/README.md

-# AI Face Detection with age, gender, and ethnicity recognition
+# AI face detection with age, gender, and ethnicity recognition

 ## Summary